jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

 :::VerticalSplitItem
 In this example, when the `choice-field-item` is selected and `onChange` event triggers a `open-url` action providing the information on the holiday packages.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-onchange.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/choice-field/choice-field-onchange.jigx).

 :::